 Financial aid options and scholarships are determined based on the order in which completed applications are received.
 Therefore we encourage you to complete your application for admission as early as possible prior to your intended start date, to have the best chance at receiving available scholarship support.

 After you start your graduate business degree program, you may be eligible for additional scholarship funding.
-Each year many generous alumni and corporate donors contribute funds to dozens of Saunders College of Business Merit-based Scholarship Awards.
-These donations enable the Saunders College to distribute merit-based scholarship awards to Saunders College of Business students who have demonstrated strong leadership abilities and who have excelled within their academic programs.
+Each year, many generous alumni and corporate donors contribute funds to dozens of Saunders Graduate Merit Awards.
+These donations enable Saunders College to distribute merit-based scholarship awards to Saunders College of Business students who have demonstrated strong leadership abilities and who have excelled within their academic programs.

 - Awardees must be enrolled in a Saunders College of Business graduate program.

-- Executive MBA students are not eligible for Saunders College Merit-based Scholarship Awards.
+- Executive MBA students are not eligible for Saunders Merit Awards.